YOU, ME, EMPATHY RESOURCES

-This is a list of all the tools, apps, books, music, podcasts, and resources that I or my guests have mentioned on my podcast: You, Me, Empathy.
+This is an ongoing, continually updated list of all the tools, apps, books, music, podcasts, and resources that I or my guests have mentioned on my podcast: You, Me, Empathy.
 Some are projects You, Me, Empathy guests are a part of, some are books they've written, some are podcasts they host, and all are beacons of hope that can help us more emphatically and wholeheartedly embrace empathy, foster mental health awareness, focus on self care, and remind ourselves that we are valid feely humans.

 You know those emotions that are just so hard to describe and explain to a friend or your therapist?
 These are what Rukmini Poddar, creator of Dear Ruksi and guest on Episode 19 of You, Me, Empathy, calls "obscure emotions."
 Send your emotions in, and Dear Ruksi transforms them into art!